 Elio Motors made headlines when it leased a former General Motors factory in Shreveport, Louisiana.
-The plant manufactured trucks for decades — including the Chevrolet S10, the GMC Sonoma, and the Hummer H3 — but it closed down in 2012.
-Elio promised to give the local economy a significant boost and create about 1,500 jobs by producing the three-wheeler in the Shreveport facility.
+The plant manufactured trucks for decades — including the Chevrolet S10, which is the predecessor of today’s Colorado, and the Hummer H3 — but it closed down in 2012.
+Elio promised to give the local economy a significant boost and create about 1,500 jobs by producing the three-wheeler in the facility.
 However, the factory remains idle, and news channel KTBS points out the company has yet to bring a single job back to the community.

 To add insult to injury, Elio wasn’t the only company interested in the facility.
 Jaguar — Land Rover wanted to base its North American operations in Shreveport, and air conditioning giant Daikin considered setting up shop in the former GM factory.
 Daikin ended up moving to Texas and creating jobs there, while Jaguar — Land Rover delayed its plans to build cars in the U.S.

 Cedric Glover, the former mayor of Shreveport, wants to investigate the deal and question — under oath — some of the actors involved in luring Elio to Louisiana, according to a KTBS report.
 Notably, he points out that Stuart Lichter, an investor who played a key role in bringing Elio to the Bayou State, was one of the startup’s shareholders.

 Displayed at auto shows around the nation, Elio Motors’ first car (pictured) is supposed to be a fuel-sipping, three-wheeled two-seater named P5.
 It has a narrow, highly aerodynamic body, and two front wheels that are completely enclosed to reduce drag.
 A 0.9-liter, three-cylinder engine developed specifically for the P5 returns up to 84 mpg.
 On paper, the three-wheeler is a brilliant idea.